rizitis/CUDA_13.0.1-gcc_15.2.0-glibc_2.42/README.md

 # TAKE BACKUP!!!
 BEFORE DO ANYTHING...
+OR BE READY TO REINSTALL SLACKWARE
 ## Do You like to live dangerously? then continue else stop now **(suggested to stop now)**

 Build a CUDA-enabled project (like llama.cpp) on Slackware64 Current with (GCC) 15.2.0, glibc-2.42 and CUDA 13.0.1 (for fedora) toolkit.
 (19/09/2025)